What legal document is needed to dismiss an invalid car lien?

 Answer:

-If the lien holder does not agree the lien is invalid, you are going to have to pursue a lawsuit.
-You can't just file something with the court that makes the lien go away.
-I can't advise you on the exact civil procedure in your court - you should contact a local attorney - but generally you'll have file a petition to remove the lien, and schedule a hearing at which yourself and the lien holder will try to prove whether or not the lien is valid and/or whether it's been satisfied.
-If the judge rules in your favor, you can most likely bring the judge's order to the office where the lien is filed, and the clerk will remove the lien.
+If the lien holder does not agree that the lien is invalid, you will need to pursue a lawsuit.
+You cannot simply file a document with the court to eliminate the lien.
+Generally, you will need to file a petition to remove the lien and schedule a hearing.
+During the hearing, both you and the lien holder will present evidence regarding the validity of the lien and whether it has been satisfied.
+If the judge rules in your favor, you can take the judge's order to the office where the lien is filed, and the clerk will remove the lien.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.